Ivan Desyatov

 Ivan "Vanya" Evgenyevich Desyatov (Иван Евгеньевич Десятов; born February 6, 2001) is a former Russian-American ice dancer.
 With his wife and former skating partner, Isabella Flores, he is the 2023 Golden Spin of Zagreb bronze medalist.

-On October 18, 2024, Desyatov was temporarily suspended by the U.S. Center for SafeSport for allegations of misconduct.

-On May 20, 2025, via his Instagram, Desyatov formally announced his retirement from figure skating and subsequently the end of his skating partnership with Flores, stating that Flores had found a new partner and was happy to see her continue the sport.

 Personal life

 Desyatov was born on February 6, 2001, in Moscow, Russia.
 His parents died when he was a young teenager, survived by Desyatov and his brother, Valentin.
 He graduated from high school in Odintsovo, Russia in 2019.

 He married his ice dance partner, Isabella Flores, on August 12, 2022 in El Paso County, Colorado.

 Career

 Early years

 Desyatov began learning how to skate in 2005 at age four.
 He was scouted at a public rink in Moscow by his first coach, who encouraged his mother to put him in figure skating.
 He later began training as an ice dancer at the age of 11, coached by Alexei Gorshkov.
 Desyatov's early skating partners included Anna Bogomolova and Irina Khavronina, with whom he competed at the novice level.
 He teamed up with long-time partner Ekaterina Andreeva in 2014, and together they competed at the novice and junior levels for Russia until the end of 2021.
 Andreeva/Desyatov received a handful of junior international assignments during their seven-year career for Russia, including the 2018 JGP Lithuania where they finished fifth.
 They also earned podium placements at the 2017 and 2018 Golden Spin of Zagreb and the 2018 Ice Star.